Former West Fork police officer booked, released on negligent homicide charge

 Cordeiro was charged Thursday with negligent homicide, a Class A misdemeanor punishable by up to one year in jail and a fine of up to $2,500.

-Police stopped Hanna around 4:15 p.m.
+Police stopped Hanna about 4:15 p.m.
 Dec.
-29 at 6210 U.S. 71 in West Fork, according to a State Police news release.
+29 at 6210 U.S. 71 in West Fork, according to a state police news release.
 During the traffic stop, a fight began between Hanna and Cordeiro, and Cordeiro used his stun gun on Hanna.

 Cordeiro initiated the traffic stop because Hanna was driving on a suspended driver's license, according to the affidavit for the arrest warrant.